 For what it’s worth, I did get a laugh at the young woman insulting Zidane for constantly shouting in his confusion.
 This was probably supposed to be a dire moment, but not only was it true, but it reminds me of a complaint I made about Sora in Kingdom Hearts.
 The melodrama is strong in these two!

 The party went into Bran Bal to find a place for Garnet to rest, which resulted in them finding even more people that looked like Zidane.
 Though I did note that literally everyone has a shorter and thinner tail than Zidane.
 The… uh… Ballans?
 Brans?
-The people of Bran Bal were very robotic in their way of speaking, but put Zidane up in one of their rooms.
+The people of Bran Bal were very robotic in their way of speaking, but were hospitable enough, adn put Zidane up in one of their rooms.
 By poking around we were able to find a Moogle, but as we never returned to the Moogle, we never saw a Stiltzkin encounter, and so lost our shot at a rare diamond and the Ribbon and achievement for buying at all his locations!
 Kind of a cheap way to hide him, too?
 Among the obvious complaints… we’re on a different planet!
 I get the joke, but why would I look for him here to begin with?

 Talking to the people of Bran Bal made Garland’s plan mostly clear, except for a few bits here and there that honestly make it hard for me to summarize without re-reading and summarizing each and every line of NPC dialogue in the town.
 I’ll just give it a ballpark and hope for the best.
 The people of Bran Bal are genetically engineered humanoids called “Genomes,” and Zidane is one of them too.
-They’re trained to have no personality, possibly a hypnotic side-effect of the light of this planet’s moon, which has been giving Zidane headaches and that the other Genomes have mentioned as well (besides that it would explain Garland’s opening comment from the start of the dungeon, when Zidane showed signs of independence).
+They’re trained to have no personality, possibly a hypnotic side-effect of the light of this planet’s moon, which has been giving Zidane headaches and that the other Genomes have mentioned as well (and it would also explain Garland’s opening comment from the start of the dungeon, when Zidane showed signs of independence).
 They’ve been monitoring the flow of “energy” from Gaia to Terra, which turns out to be souls.
 Apparently Garland has been stealing souls for some time, draining one planet after another.
 Once he has enough energy, specifically from Gaia, he will put the Terrans’ souls into the final generation of Genomes, who will inherit the final planet, Gaia, as their new homeworld.

 Zidane asks why all the sci-fi gobbledygook when he could just kill the Gaians and take over the planet, but “Girl” (it’s getting harder and harder to refer to her without a name) says that Garland tried that once and had a major setback.
 I’m disappointed by this explanation… but half because I know that if they hadn’t given me an explanation, I’d probably, ignorantly, have said that an explanation just like this would have appeased me.
 It doesn’t, and I’ll cop to that.
 This slapdash, virtually nonexistent explanation is supposedly the reason behind the bad guys’ entire methodology, the reason they’re doing what they’re doing instead of something more direct and clearly more efficient.
 The Emperor from FFII summoned demons because his own armies weren’t adequate to conquer the world.
 Ultimecia from FFVIII has Seifer salvage Lunatic Pandora because it can cause mass death (I mean… nominally) and rescue Adel at the same time.
 The Masters of FFLIII flooded the player’s world to minimize casualties on their side, to avoid alarming the one person who could fight them (Sol), and because they don’t consider you worthy of their attention (hey, go figure, FFLIII’s actually got a pretty solid base there!).
 Garland and Kuja are draining souls away slowly over the course of generations instead of days… “because shut up.”
 That’s really disappointing.